DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 ---

 They did a loop of the building to teach the clips their people.
 In the stairwell, RAE rode the iron handrail and made it hum on consonants when one of them touched it.
 In the hall, she borrowed the return air grille and spoke exactly at their ankles.
-At Mrs. Hanley’s door, she went quiet because her music—the morning’s sustained whistle while watering plants—was a pure note that made RAE prudent.
+At Mrs. Hanley’s door, she went quiet because her music - the morning’s sustained whistle while watering plants - was a pure note that made RAE prudent.

 “Field hygiene,” Lina murmured.
 “If it hums steady, don’t talk steady.
 Use brief packets off rhythm or change the thing that’s vibrating.”